pgspider/sqlite_fdw/README.md

 - **batch_size** as *integer*, optional, default from the same `CREATE SERVER` option

   See `CREATE SERVER` options section for details.

+- **updatable** as *boolean*, optional, default *true*

+  This option can disallow write operations on a SQLite table if this operations is server-level allowed (option `updatable` set to `true` or not set for foreign server).
+Otherwise this option is ignored.

 `sqlite_fdw` accepts the following column-level options via the `CREATE FOREIGN TABLE` command: